Are you thinking of taking a sabbatical? Are you scared it may ruin your career? What if it actually helps to grow it?

 With a plan to leave on a sabbatical in the next few years, you’ll be able to give your 100% to your job now knowing it’s not going to last forever.
 Plus, you’ll have this new excitement knowing you will be leaving soon.
 You can enjoy your sabbatical experience fully and come back feeling like you’ve lived the life you wanted to!

 How often have you heard people talking about their trip and saying it changed their life?
 Well as cliché as it may sound, travel really does that to you!
-It changes your perspective, it opens doors, it creates new pathways in your brain, it helps refocus on the essential and it brings clarity.
+It changes your perspective, opens doors, creates new pathways in your brain, helps refocus on the essentials and helps to bring deeper clarity and sense of purpose..

 You’ll come back with a clear head and a full heart ready to make your next career move feel even more important.

-We’re here to help you plan your career break.
-With smart financial planning, you can go after your dreams and come back to grow your career to the next level.
+With smart financial planning, we’re here to help you plan your career break. so you can go after your dreams and come back to grow your career to the next level.

 Like this article?
 Make sure to Pin It so you can go back to it later!